BarneyBuffet/docker-bitcoin-core/docs/environmental.md

 ---

+Remove file locks on startup.
+File locks ensure two instances of bitcoin-core are not trying to access the same database files, which is good.
+When you have an ungraceful shutdown file locks stop the container from starting up again.

+REMOVE_FILE_LOCKS=false

+---

 Execute command when a relevant alert is received or we see a really long fork (%s in cmd is replaced by message)

 ```bash